 If you really want to be miserable and set yourself up for failure, cut out everything you like to eat.
 If your diet is really bad, a lot of stuff you like might have to go.
 Soda, fried food, super sugary coffee drinks… Think of this new journey as a boot camp.
 You’re training for the body you’ve always wanted.
 So feed that body with the food it needs.
 Lean proteins, complex carbs, and lots of nutrient-packed vegetables.
 We have tons of healthy recipes on this blog that will fit your new lifestyle.
-We even have healthier version of some of your favorite foods, including pizza, fries, and burgers.
+We even have healthier versions of some of your favorite foods, including pizza, fries, and burgers.
 Think about your diet as an 80/20 split.
-80% of the time, eat “clean.”
-The other 20% of the time, don’t stress about it.
+Eighty percent of the time, eat “clean.”
+The other 20 percent of the time, don’t stress about it.
 If you really want that beer or that cookie, have it.
 One cookie or one beer, isn’t going to be your downfall.
 Here’s an easy-to-follow article on how to change your diet over 8 weeks, cheat meals included.

 Do: Plan your meals and organize your kitchen.

-Wait until the day of to figure it out.
+Don’t: Wait until the day of to figure it out.

-By planning your meals, like one of our social media ambassadors, Amanda Meixner (@meowmeix) does every week, you make it easier to eat healthier because you don’t have to think about it every day.
+By planning your meals, like one of our social media ambassadors, Amanda Meixner (@meowmeix), does every week, you make it easier to eat healthier because you don’t have to think about it every day.
 You just grab your breakfast and/or your lunch and go.
-We’re going to start posting her meal plan photos each Monday to keep you inspired.
+We’re going to start posting her meal-plan photos each Monday to keep you inspired.